 Meanwhile, we wonder why we don’t have that many friends; or that big of a support group; or why the people we surround ourselves with have nothing to add to our lives.

 I’m not saying you have to like Orson Scott Card’s views on gay marriage.
-I don’t.
+As it turns out, I don’t.
 I’m also not saying you can’t boycott something (like the Ender’s Game movie) if you feel that passionate about it.
 I’m not saying you have to like another person’s point of view or that they spend a little too much time with Kim Jong Un.

 I am saying – regardless of who it is, what they do, or where they come from – that there’s more to people than that one thing you don’t like.
 If you took the time to get to know more about that person, you might find yourself with one Hell of an ally.
 And if nothing else you might learn something about someone else, yourself, or the world you live in – things you’d never really known before.